Dining & Housing

 Vegetarian or Vegan?
 Locavore or farm-to-table gourmand?
 Need the flexibility to eat kosher, halal, gluten-free, or avoid specific allergens?
-We've got more than 30 dining facilities that include a la carte and all-you-can-eat options, all across campus.
+We've got more than 30 dining facilities that include a la carte and all-you-care-to-eat, all across campus.
 You can keep it homey with House Dinners on West Campus or chat up Faculty Fellows as a first-year on North Campus.

 Every housing option provides an opportunity for a strong and connected community.

 First-year undergraduates live with their classmates on North Campus.
 The Carol Takton Center serves as the hub of activity, Faculty Fellows seem to be around every corner, and residence hall advisors are never far away.

 As an upper-level student, you can hone in on the communities you've found and thrive in most.
 Move to West Campus, a fraternity or sorority, or a co-op.
 You can even stay on North Campus in a themed residence hall, or venture off-campus to the apartments and rental homes in Collegetown or the greater Ithaca area.